The definitive guide to all tax forms for freelancers in Spain

 • You have quarterly and annual tax returns.

-• You have to include a 15% retention on your invoices to Spanish companies unless you qualify for an exception.
+• You have to include a 7% retention on your invoices to Spanish companies unless you qualify for an exception (if your activity code (IAE) is professional or artistic (groups 2 and 3)).

 We’ve got another article that explains exactly what IRPF to include on your invoices to stay compliant with the Agencia Tributaria.